WeblateOrg/weblate/docs/admin.rst

 ---------------------------------

 In case you have project with dozen of po files, you might want to import all at once.
-This can be achieved using :command:`manage.py import_project`.
+This can be achieved using :djadmin:`import_project`.

-First you need to create project which will contain all subprojects and then it's just a matter of running :command:`manage.py import_project`.
+First you need to create project which will contain all subprojects and then it's just a matter of running :djadmin:`import_project`.

 .. seealso:: :ref:`manage`